Disney's Fort Wilderness Resort & Campground address:

 Today there are 1788 campsites and 409 Wilderness Cabins.
 Not only are the Cabins (as well as the Reception Outpost, Meadow Trading Post, and Crockett's Tavern) equipped with free wireless internet access, but the campsites have free wired internet access.
 Just stop by the Reception Outpost and pick up a modem kit.
 There will be a $125 credit card deposit to use the modem kit; deposit will be released when the kit is returned.

-The petting zoo at the Tri-Circle-D ranch remains just as popular as it did 35 years ago.
 While 'Phantom of the Opera' may claim longest running Broadway musical status, the 'Hoop-Dee-Doo Musical Revue' is the longest running musical in America.

 a sing-along, Disney movies and cartoons.
 Marshmallows